gyselroth/balloon/rfc/rfc1-End-To-End_Encryption.md

 The symetric user key MUST be encrypted using each available public key of the user owned devices.
 Each encrypted user symetric key for each user device gets stored invidually.
 It MUST NOT use a system for multi party public key encryption like pgp since share symetric keys must be stored by each user (Described bellow).
 A symetric key MUST only be genereated once for each user.
 The first balloon instance using encryption will create a symetric key, encrypts it with its public key and will upload the symetric key to the balloon server.
-The user symetric key CAN be cached by each client instance.
+The enctypted user symetric key CAN be cached by each client instance.
 It should only be retrieved once from the server.
+It should only be decrypted using the private key if actually data must be decrypted or encrypted.

 ### Shares
 There will be two kinds of symetric keys.
 Each user account CAN only have one symetric key.
 However, there is a seccond kind of symetric key used for shares.
 For each share created, a symetric key CAN be created.
 Like user owned symetric keys, a share symetric key gets encrypted by public keys.
 But instead using only the creaters device public keys all available public keys of each share member and its devices MUST be used to encrypt the share symetric key.
 The share symetric key MUST be created during adding a new share.
 During share creation the share owner will receive all public keys of the share members devices
 The share symetric key MUST be encrypted for each device invidually and the result of it MUST be uploaded individually.
 Meaning the encrypted symetric keys gets uploaded for each available public key.
 Only share member with the privilege "m" (Manage) have the permission to invidually call api endpoints to actually adding encrypted symetric keys for a share for each share member.
 A share member with lower share privileges CAN only upload encrypted symetric keys for himself but not for other share member.
-All symetric share keys CAN be cached by each client instance.
+All encrypted symetric share keys CAN be cached by each client instance.
 It should only retrieved once from the server.
+It should only be decrypted using the private key if actually data must be decrypted or encrypted.

+#### User Groups
+A problem in this concept are user groups.
+The origin of those problems are in the dynamic of the nature how a group works.
+A group can be dynamic, new members get added and removed.
+If a group is member of a share and a new member gets added later the members device public keys MUST somehow be retrived by the group creator and the symetric key MUST be encrypted with thowse public keys and uploaded.
+This can only be done when the share owner starts a client connected to its account.

+One possible option would be to not support groups at all or new group members can not use the share as long as there is no encrypted share symetric key for their devices.

+For share group members (and even normal share user members) which get removed from a share member group there is now guarantee anyway that the content on their devices gets deleted.

 ## Connecting the first client
 Connecting the first balloon-client-desktop by a user works as descibed above.
 This is a detailed summary: